junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Placed on the Union Calendar, Calendar No. 404.
 - 2008-05-15 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-643.
 - 2008-05-15 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-643.
+- 2008-05-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4198-4199)
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5826.
+- 2008-05-20 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2008-05-21 — Considered as unfinished business. (consideration: CR H4412-4413)
+- 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 348). (text: CR 5/20/2008 H4198)
+- 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 348).(text: CR 5/20/2008 H4198)